guardian/price-migration-engine/docs/coding-directives.md

 ProductMigration2025N4NotificationData(None, None)
 ```

-Answer here is that this would complicate the code in the Notification handler, in the case of `Some` values.
+The answer here is that this would complicate the code in the Notification handler, in the case of `Some` values.

+One refactoring we could do one day that would simplify the situation and add flexibility is simply to define `EmailPayloadSubscriberAttributes` as a Map[String, String] rather than a Scala class used by all migrations. `EmailPayloadSubscriberAttributes` is indeed not used for anything else than generating JSON.